 It seems to be working so far.
 The only issue I hit is that KeePassXC kept popping up asking be for a password without a file or key file prefilled.
 I fixed that by going into Tools>Settings>Secret Service Integration>General and unchecking Prompt to unlock database before searching.

-Edit: Next issue.
-After every login, something tells KeePassXC to create a new password file called Passwords.
-I let it create one the first time but it’s still not satisfied.
-Even if I open the old one, it still insists.
-I can hold down Esc until it gives up but I’m sure something isn’t right.
+I was having a problem that after every login, something was telling KeePassXC to create a new password file called Passwords.
+I let it create one the first time but it still wasn’t satisfied.
+Even if I opened the old one, it still insisted.
+I’d hold down Esc until it would give up but I was sure something wasn’t right.